Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 The one that Marty didn’t like the idea of *one bit.*

-“Think about what it means.
-You either outlive me *and your own kids,* or we get locked into the same thing.”
+"Think about what it means.
+You either outlive me *and your own kids,* or we get locked into the same thing."

 Adam nodded, wearily.
-“Yeah.”
+"Yeah."
 He wasn’t even arguing the point.

-“Where does that end?
+"Where does that end?
 ‘Cuz our grandkids are gonna have the same question in front of them.
-And *their* kids, and…”
+And *their* kids, and…"

-“I don’t think I’m gonna ride it forever,” he stated, truthfully.
-“I don’t…have that in me.
-Bein’ honest I just wanna get us through this…all this *bullshit.* However long it takes.”
+"I don’t think I’m gonna ride it forever," he stated, truthfully.
+"I don’t…have that in me.
+Bein’ honest I just wanna get us through this…all this *bullshit.* However long it takes."

-“You don’t have to ride it forever for it to still be something you’re committing your entire family to.”
+"You don’t have to ride it forever for it to still be something you’re committing your entire family to."
 Marty had made herself a latte.
 Now, she was holding it in both hands.

-“I already did that, and basically died for it.
+"I already did that, and basically died for it.
 Then they put me back together.
 Not ‘cuz Daar’s a big soppy-hearted cuddlebear.
 I mean, he *is* and I appreciate it, but he’s no fool.
 He *paid* that quarter-billion at least partly ‘cuz he needs me.
-And damn if I can’t argue against it.”
+And damn if I can’t argue against it."

-“Right.”
+"Right."
 Marty sipped her coffee.
-“I thought…I had this idea like maybe after *dying* —cuz you *did* die, even if they managed to bring you back—like maybe that’d be enough to convince you that you’ve done your part and it’s okay to let go and just…be a family man.”
+"I thought…I had this idea like maybe after *dying* —cuz you *did* die, even if they managed to bring you back—like maybe that’d be enough to convince you that you’ve done your part and it’s okay to let go and just…be a family man."

-“Well that’s the thing about duty, right?
+"Well that’s the thing about duty, right?
 It doesn’t care.
-Name someone who can replace me.”
+Name someone who can replace me."

-“Why does there *need* to be someone to replace you?”
+"Why does there *need* to be someone to replace you?"

 Adam sighed.
-“Because it isn’t about me, or you, or my kids.
+"Because it isn’t about me, or you, or my kids.
 It’s about survival itself.
 None of my friends get off the hook, Daar least of them.
-And none of them are like me, or ever will be.”
+And none of them are like me, or ever will be."

-“None of us do, apparently…” she sounded morose rather than bitter.
+"None of us do, apparently…" she sounded morose rather than bitter.

-“Look…Marty.”
+"Look…Marty."
 He sat cross-legged on the floor and invited her for snuggles, which she took with a bit of reluctance.
 He held her, quietly - *God* how wonderful was it to do that again - and thought for a bit before he spoke.
 He wasn’t the best at his words, but he could take his time and do them right, when he needed to.

-“I don’t need to do this right away.
+"I don’t need to do this right away.
 The fight, I mean.
 Babe, it’s gonna take *decades* before this shit gets really fuckin’ crazy, ‘cuz it’s gonna take at least that long before the Hierarchy’s truly desperate.
 We gotta *scour a galaxy* to make good on our threat, right?
 Well…I gotta build myself back up anyhow.
 An’ train people.
 And raise a family too, that matters.
 So I’m not gonna be waltzing back into the fight tomorrow.
 Or next week.
-Or next *year.* It’s gonna be a while.”
+Or next *year.* It’s gonna be a while."

-“...Stop that.”
+"...Stop that."

-“Stop what?”
+"Stop what?"

-“Stop…talking to me like I’m being silly and you’ve gotta lay it all out.
+"Stop…talking to me like I’m being silly and you’ve gotta lay it all out.
 I *know* all this, baby.
 I know how this is going to go, I know *you.* I just…I’m allowed to think it sucks ass, and wish I could *finally* have you all to myself, okay?
-And I would feel a *lot* better if you could just acknowledge that.”
+And I would feel a *lot* better if you could just acknowledge that."

 He didn’t know what to say, but a hug seemed like the right thing.
 And a nuzzle.
-That too. “...You’re right.
+That too. "...You’re right.
 It sucks ass, and you *do* have me all to yourself.
 At least until the kids are grown up.
 But all I could ever give you forever was my heart.
-My body is a different story.”
+My body is a different story."

 She sighed heavily, nodded, relaxed into him and…well, that was kind of her giving him her blessing.
-“I guess you wouldn’t be the man I fell in love with if you could just walk away.”
+"I guess you wouldn’t be the man I fell in love with if you could just walk away."

-“And that’s why I fell in love with you,” Adam replied.
-“You *get* me.
+"And that’s why I fell in love with you," Adam replied.
+"You *get* me.
 Better than most of the Lads, even.
-But I’m…sorry if it hurts.”
+But I’m…sorry if it hurts."

 She nodded, sniffed, finished her coffee, and neither of them said another word about it.